Rudesind/dotfiles/README.md

 ```

 > [!note]
-> If you are using **Mac** or **Linux**, I recommend setting your directory as `.config`; however, your entire home folder can be used as your dotfiles as we will change the working tree using an alias.

-The configuration repository can be named whatever you like, but in this example it is called **.dotfiles**.
+> The repo directory name or folder isn't all that important here.
+You can name it whatever you like.
+Since we we are setting the working tree to our home directory later, this just stores the repository information.
+Just make sure to update the `--git-dir` parameter of the alias with your updated name.

 Next, an **alias** needs to be created.
 This alias is used to specifically reference our configuration files and set the working tree to our home directory: